jennybc/happy-git-with-r/05_install-one-thing.md

   * Official nonprofit organizations and charities should go here: <https://github.com/nonprofit>

 ## Install or upgrade R and RStudio.

+### TL;DR

+Install pre-compiled binary of R for your OS: <https://cloud.r-project.org>

+Install Preview version RStudio Desktop: <https://www.rstudio.com/products/rstudio/download/preview/>

+Update your R packages: `update.packages(ask = FALSE, checkBuilt = TRUE)`

+Read on for more detail or hand-holding.

+### More about R and RStudio

 **Get current, people.** You don't want to adopt new things on day one.
 But at some point, running old versions of software adds unnecessary difficulty.